Council tax as a student

 If you live in one of the authorities above you will not normally need a certificate.

 However, if you should receive a bill you should contact the authority concerned and ask them to check your details on the information Liverpool John Moores University has issued them with.
-If they should still need a certificate you can request one from the Student Administration Centre in your Liverpool John Moores University Library.
+If they should still need a certificate you can get a council tax exemption certificate by logging onto the My LJMU Portal and then My Services and request the certificate online.

 The details on the exemption certificate include your current term time address that the University holds on your student record.
 You should therefore ensure that the University is kept up-to-date with your contact details.